junsungE/junseo.ng/README.md

 # WT.mc_id Link Generator

-Simple static web app to append a WT.mc_id contributor ID to a given URL.
+Simple static web app to append a WT.mc_id Contributor ID to a given URL.
 It removes lang-locale path segments (like `/en-us/`) before adding the ID, and it remembers the ID in localStorage.

 Files
 - `index.html` — main page